-Hong Kong-listed International Entertainment Corp says a cooperation agreement with the Philippine Amusement and Gaming Corp (Pagcor) – involving creating a management committe for the former’s existing casino in Manila – is now in place.
+Hong Kong-listed International Entertainment Corp says a cooperation agreement with the Philippine Amusement and Gaming Corp (Pagcor) – involving creating a management committee for the former’s existing casino in Manila – is now in place.

 The company said in a filing on Monday it had been “recently notified” via a subsidiary regarding reception of the signed cooperation agreement from Pagcor, the Philippine gaming regulator.

 The cooperation agreement is valid until March 31, 2031 inclusive, said International Entertainment.

 The firm had previously informed investors that carrying out of the cooperation agreement with Pagcor had been temporarily “postponed” due to the government-imposed enhanced community quarantine from August 6 until August 20 in Metro Manila, due to Covid-19 infections in the capital.